Michaelx626/README-Generator/README.md

    <h1 align="center">README Generator</h1>

    <h2 align="center">Project Description</h2>
-   <p align="center">This project allows users to create a professional README file straight from the terminal and/or command line.</p>
+   <p align="center">This project allows users to create a professional README file straight from the terminal and/or command line.
+If the user follows the instructions then the README.md file will be created successfully otherwise the terminal / command line will throw an error.
+This project takes all the user's input and creates the template literal with the inputs.
+This project helped me understand how to successfully use inquirer, template literals and much more!</p>

    <h2 align="center">Table of Content</h2>
    <li align="center"><a href="#Installation">Installation</a></li>